amscanne/hibera-build/README.md

 * POST

     Acquire a lock.
 Use the query parameter `timeout` to specific some timeout.
 If the lock is not acquired, an HTTP error is returned.
+You may also use `limit` to support acquiring a lock multiple times.

 * DELETE